wasanAlqahtani/UNIT-PROJECT-2/README.md

   - Contact Page:
     - Send questions, suggestions, or messages to the site admins.

- - Messages Page:
+ - Messages Page (go to this page using url:  /contact/messages):
     - View all Messages from users.

- - Question Managment:
+ - Question Managment Page (go to this page using url:  /quiz/all):
    - View all quiz questions.
    - Update and delete specific question.
    - Add new question.

 ## User Stories